MOOC Week 3, wherein I sympathize with some of my students

 On to the rest of this week, where the subject matter is “Pygmy Pop.”
 I haven’t started any of the lectures yet so I have no idea what that means.
 But stay tuned for what promises to be some interesting discussions of the peer review exercises, which have been changed slightly in recent days.

-5 thoughts on “MOOC Week 3, wherein I sympathize with some of my students”
+5 Replies to “MOOC Week 3, wherein I sympathize with some of my students”

 1. Just a quick note to say that Genghis Blues is one of my “top-10 documentaries of all time” – it really is FANTASTIC if you get a chance to watch it.
 I’ve probably seen it a dozen times.